-All students who reside in the school district in which a charter school is located shall be provided transportation by the district, provided that either 1. transportation is provided to district students in the same grade, or 2. transportation is required by the student's individualized education program.
+All students who reside in the school district in which a charter school is located shall be provided transportation by the district, provided that either (i) transportation is provided to district students in the same grade, or (ii) transportation is required by the student's individualized education program.
 If a district provides an alternative means of transportation for its students in a particular grade, such as public transportation passes, it may do so for charter school students in that grade.
-A district may not limit transportation to charter school students based on attendance zones or other geographic subdivisions of the district.
+A district may not limit transportation to charter school students based upon attendance zones or other geographic subdivisions of the district.
 The district shall accommodate the school day and school year specified in the school's charter, provided that the charter school shall make reasonable accommodations in setting its daily starting and ending times to foster cost-efficient transportation arrangements.

-A charter school shall annually notify the district in which it is located of its projected transportation needs no later than February 1st prior to the start of the school year, provided that newly chartered schools shall provide such notification as soon as practicable following receipt of its charter.
-Charter schools shall update their projected transportation needs by April 1st based on pre-enrollment data.
+A charter school shall annually notify the district in which it is located of its projected transportation needs no later than February 1 prior to the start of the school year, provided that newly chartered schools shall provide such notification as soon as practicable following receipt of its charter.
+Charter schools shall update their projected transportation needs by April 1 based on pre-enrollment data.